How Fast Can You Drive With Snow Chains On Your Tires?

 - Attaching chains to non-drive wheels

-- Accelerating too fast which spins the tires and puts stress on the chains
+- Accelerating too fast spins the tires and puts stress on the chains

-- Broken chains that can cause damage to the body and underside of the car
+- Broken chains can cause damage to the body and underside of the car

-Like mentioned above, snow chains come in a vast range of varieties which have different advantages when it comes to ease of setup, traction, durability, ride smoothness, and recommended travel speed.
+As mentioned above, snow chains come in a vast range of varieties, which have different advantages regarding ease of setup, traction, durability, ride smoothness, and recommended travel speed.

-Studded tires are a popular alternative to snow chains, which is more of a specialized type of tire that allows for great speeds in the snow but has no use cases outside of snow and ice.
-It’s also possible to use mud chains in place of snow chains, but it’s generally frowned upon because mud chains are much larger than simple snow chains.
+Studded tires are a popular alternative to snow chains, which are more of a specialized type of tire that allows for greater speeds in the snow but has no use cases outside of snow and ice.
+It’s also possible to use mud chains instead of snow chains, but it’s generally frowned upon because mud chains are much larger than simple snow chains.